 As of 2026, the minimum monthly income for the Spain Digital Nomad Visa is €2,849.00.

-For 2026, the SMI was set at €1,424.50 per month (prorated over 12 payments), making the DNV threshold exactly double that.
-The annual equivalent you need to demonstrate is €34,188.00.
+For 2026, the Spanish government set the SMI at €1,221.00 per month over 14 payments.
+This equals €17,094.00 per year, or €1,424.50 per month when calculated over 12 payments.
+The DNV threshold is double that amount, which means the annual income you need to demonstrate is €34,188.00.

 Why did the threshold change from 2025?

-The Spanish government raises the SMI periodically to reflect inflation and economic conditions.
-For 2026, the base SMI increased, pushing the DNV threshold up accordingly.
-If you calculated your eligibility before this update, check your figures again: the old €2,646/month threshold no longer applies.
+The Spanish government raises the SMI periodically to reflect economic conditions and wage policy.
+For 2026, the base SMI increased again, which automatically pushed the DNV threshold higher.

 Income requirements with dependants